 It doesn’t have to be that way.

 Frugal living opened my eyes to living mindfully with my money.
 To the sheer joy living with less can bring.
-More than a shift in spending habits, living frugally can totally transform your perspective on money, on your daily habits, and on your whole life.
+More than a shift in spending habits, living frugally can totally transform your perspective on money, your daily habits, and on your whole life.

 Frugal living is learning to be smart with your spending.
-It means knowing what your priorities in life are, and spending your money on those things – and being happy without the rest.
+It means knowing what your priorities in life are, spending your money on those things – and being happy without the rest.
 Frugal living means being sensible with your money so that you can afford the things that you really love, and that bring real value to your life.

-When you think of frugal living like this, it’s pretty easy to see why so many people have trained themselves how to be frugal and live a more intentional life.
+When you think of frugal living like this, it’s pretty easy to see why so many people have trained themselves to be frugal and live a more intentional life.

-Being frugal with your money is definitely a journey, and there’s no right or wrong way to spend your money.
+Being frugal with your money is a journey, and there’s no right or wrong way to spend your money.